Brisbane: (07) 3221 4999

 It is important to realise however, that unlike motor vehicles, a marine vessel’s annual government registration does not include Compulsory Third Party insurance.
 This means that without comprehensive ship, boat or jetski insurance, you may be uninsured for negligently causing personal injury to another party.

-Alternatively, you may possess comprehensive marine vessel insurance, but are alleged to have been operating the vessel whilst drunk, or otherwise driving recklessly.
+Alternatively, you may possess comprehensive marine vessel insurance, but are alleged to have been operating the vessel whilst drunk, under the influence of drugs, or otherwise driving recklessly.
 In these circumstances, your insurance policy may not indemnify you or respond to the personal injury claim on your behalf.
 You may then be personally liable for the compensation sum owed to the injured party.

 If you are served with a personal injury claim arising from a ship, boat, or jetski accident, or your insurer wishes to interview you and conduct an investigation into the circumstances of the marine accident, please contact Potts Lawyers without delay.
 We aim to protect your interests – be it tactically responding to any investigations, assessing your insurance position and seeking indemnity from your insurer, or responding to the personal injury claim on your behalf – whichever situation applies to you.